About Charles Levin:

 Location: The Carondelet Center 1890 Randolph Ave St. Paul, MN

-Title: Is Anti-Democratic Politics Organized Crime?: Democracy, The ‘Rule Of Law,’ And Psychoanalysis Or The ‘Good Object’ Reconsidered
+Title: Is Anti-Democratic Politics Organized Crime?
+Democracy, The ‘Rule Of Law,’ And Psychoanalysis Or The ‘Good Object’ Reconsidered

 The sudden eruption of Donald Trump into the mainstream of American politics alarmed the mental health community.
 Ensuing psychiatric descriptions of Mr. Trump as a malignant narcissist, anti-social personality, or dangerous psychopath, were very well-supported by the public record, even if these diagnoses violated the so-called “Goldwater rule.”
 But they remain strangely beside the point and have proved politically ineffectual.
 Why?
 What is going on?